 Healthy School Environments

 Every child deserves a healthy and safe place to learn, grow and develop.
 Healthy school environments support healthier children.
-Healtheir children are less likely to be absent and more likely to achieve their academic goals.
-Schools are an important place for children to get nutrious meals, socialize and play.
-School-based health programs have been shown to be cost-effective public health interventions.
-This website provides examples and best practices that can be used to make your school environment a healthier place for the children, faculty and staff.
+Healthier children are less likely to be absent and more likely to achieve their academic goals.

 The Tennessee Department of Health seeks to promote healthy learning places for all children and healthy workplaces for faculty and staff.
 Children spend up to half of their day in schools.
 School environments play an important role in the health and academic success of children.
 Unhealthy school environments can affect children’s health, attendance, concentration and performance.
 Healthy schools can reduce energy and maintenance costs, while providing cleaner indoor air, improved lighting and reduced exposures to toxic substances.
 This leads to a healthier and safer learning environment for children and work environment for personnel, fostering better attendance, achievement and productivity.